kunstmusik/OSCsound/README.md

 * /sco - 1 argument: score:string
 * /cc - 2 arguments: channelName:string, value:float
+* /cc/someChannelName - 1 argument: value: float
 * /quit - 0 arguments

 Score text sent to /sco will be read in by Csound using the InputMessage method on CsoundPerformanceThread.
 Values sent to /cc will call SetChannel on the Csound object with the given channelName and float value.
+An alternative handler is also available that will read a "/cc/someChannelName" address and single float argument for setting channels.
 The /quit message will shutdown the server and Csound and exit the program.

 The workflow for using this script is: